Civil Rights Act of 1991: Background

+Legislative Breakdown

+S. 1745 was brought to a floor vote in the chamber of the US Senate on Oct.
+30, 1991.
+The Republican Party voted 38 in favor, 5 against.
+The Democratic Party voted unanimously, 55 in favor, 0 against, with 2 members not voting.

+It was then brought to a floor vote in the US House of Representatives on Nov.
+7, 1991.
+The Republican Party voted 127 in favor, 33 against, with 4 not voting.
+The Democratic Party voted 252 in favor, 5 against, with 9 not voting.

 Changes

 Patterson had attracted much criticism since it appeared to leave employees victimized by racial harassment on the job with no effective remedies, as they could not prove a violation of Section 1981 and could rarely show any wage losses that they could recover under Title VII.
 In addition, the Court's narrow reading of the phrase "make or enforce contracts" eliminated any liability under Section 1981 for lost promotions and most other personnel decisions that did not constitute a refusal to hire on the basis of race or color.

 Congress addressed the issue by redefining the phrase "make and enforce contracts" to include "the making, performance, modification, and termination of contracts, and the enjoyment of all benefits, privileges, terms, and conditions of the contractual relationship."
 Congress also clarified that Section 1981 applied to both governmental and private discrimination, the issue that the Supreme Court originally announced it would decide in Patterson.

 Congress also believed that the Wards Cove case made it too difficult to prove disparate impact claims under Title VII.
 While the amended Act still generally requires that a plaintiff identify particular employment practice(s) allegedly causing a disparate impact, Congress added that an employer's decisionmaking process may be analyzed as a whole if the plaintiff can show that "the elements of [an employer's] decisionmaking process are not capable of separation for analysis."
 Congress also established that the employer has the burden of proof on the business necessity defense and restored the meaning of "business necessity" to how it was interpreted before Wards Cove.
 Congress did not, however, alter the portion of Wards Cove describing the plaintiff's burden with respect to statistical proof, in which the court had held: "The mere existence of a statistical imbalance in an employer's workforce on account of race, color, religion, sex, or national origin is not alone sufficient to establish a prima facie case of disparate impact violation."